The Complete Guide to Live StreamingNovember 1, 2019

 When production isn’t a priority but speed matters, IP cameras come into play.
 IP cameras can send live streams directly over Ethernet cables, making them easy to put wherever you want.
 Most IP cameras use the RTSP protocol, which supports low-latency live streaming.
 RTSP is pulled to the media server rather than pushed.
 For that reason, the camera must be on an open, static IP address for the media server to locate it.

 From surveillance to conferencing, IP cameras work great when you want to live-stream from one location without getting too fancy.
-These user-friendly streaming devices do require a separate encoder, but you can skip that step altogether with a live transcoding solution.
+These user-friendly streaming devices don’t require a separate encoder, and you can aggregate the content for delivery to any device with a live transcoding solution.

 User-generated content makes up a significant portion of live streams.
 In some cases, webcams are used.
 When it comes to sites like Twitch, users employ a combination of screen-recording software and webcams.
 But the majority of today’s content creators are mobile.
 In fact, smartphones are predicted to account for 44 percent of all internet traffic by 2022.